cmckitterick/windows365/Windows365/link/quick-settings.md

 4. Select the **Open Additional Settings** button.
 5. Make your desired changes on the quick settings control that appears.

+## Display redirections

+You can manage available display settings from within your Cloud PC session on Windows 365 Link devices.
+Available display settings will look and work as they do in a local Windows 11 session.
+You must have OS build version 26100.4333 (KB5060842) or later installed to see this feature.

+Supported Display settings include:

+- Identify
+- Duplicate
+- Extend
+- Rearrange
+- Orientation
+- Resolution
+- Scale

+To access these Display settings:

+1. Sign into your Cloud PC session.
+2. Open the **Settings** app.
+3. Navigate to the **Display** page.
+4. Make your desired changes with the available settings.
+5. Changes you make are unique to the physical endpoint you're using to connect to your Cloud PC.
+If you sign into your Cloud PC from a different device, you may need to adjust available Display settings to accommodate distinctions from your previous device.

 <!-- ########################## -->
 ## Next steps